-Facebook Say It’s Developing A Tool To Read Your Brain
+Facebook Said It’s Developing A Tool To Read Your Brain

 Still, Facebook’s chief technology officer seemed to anticipate any criticisms of the products — or past failures — by touting safety measures.

 "We have to build responsibly to earn trust and the right to continue to grow,” he said.
-“It's imperative that we get this right so that people around the world get all these amazing technologies... without experiencing the downsides."
+“It's imperative that we get this right so that people around the world get all these amazing technologies ... without experiencing the downsides."

 -